Partially Observable Task and Motion Planning with Uncertainty and Risk Awareness: Planning with an abstract belief-state MDP

 We introduce an extension to PDDL for specifying schemata for controllers with uncertain effects.
 An example operator schema written in this PDDL extension is shown below.

-For any entity $o$ with $\text{type}(o) = \texttt{object}$, and any continuous parameter $g$ with type $\text{type}(g) = \texttt{grasp}$, this operator schema yields a concrete operator $\texttt{pick}_{o, g} \in \mathbb{O}$.
+For any entity $\texttt{o}$ with $\text{type}($\texttt{o}$) = \texttt{object}$, and any continuous parameter $\texttt{g}$ with type $\text{type}(\texttt{g}) = \texttt{grasp}$, this operator schema yields a concrete operator $\texttt{pick}_{o, g} \in \mathbb{O}$.
 As specified in the \texttt{:precondition}, this operator can only be applied from beliefs where the pose of $o$ is known $\texttt{(BVPose ?o)}$ and the robot's hand is believed to be free $\texttt{(BHandFree)}$.
-As specified in \texttt{:effects}, after running this, it is guaranteed that there will not exist any pose $p$ on the table s.t. the robot believes $o$ is at $p$ with high probability.
+As specified in \texttt{:effects}, after running this, it is guaranteed that there will not exist any pose $p$ on the table such that the robot believes $o$ is at $p$ with high probability.
 The \texttt{:ueffects} field specifies two possible but not guaranteed effects.
+Following a controller execution, these effects evaluated on the updated belief belief using the symbol grounding functions in $\Psi_\mathcal{B}$.
 The overall effect of this operator can be described as a probability distribution on the four possible joint outcomes.
-The \texttt{:uconds} field specifies that this probability distribution will be different when $o$ is believed to be glass than when it is not.
+The \texttt{:uconds} field specifies that this probability distribution will be different when $\texttt{o}$ is believed to be glass than when it is not.
 Such a difference in outcome distributions may lead the planner to inspect the class of an object before attempting to grasp it.
 Our semantics are similar to those in PPDDL~\cite{ppddl} and FOND~\cite{fond}, but are agnostic to the exact outcome probabilities and ways in which the conditions affect those probabilities.